-Provision can take the form of alternative resources, intervention groups, additional support in class, individual help from staff, peer tutoring, learning/emotional mentoring, working with or following the advice of other professionals.
+Provision can take the form of supporting or alternative activities or resources, intervention groups, additional support in class, individual help from staff, pre-teaching, peer tutoring, learning/emotional mentoring, working with or following the advice of other professionals.

 6- How will I know how well my child is doing and how will you help me support my child's learning?